OHIF/Viewers/platform/docs/docs/platform/services/pubsub.md

 ## Unsubscription

 You need to be careful if you are adding custom subscriptions to the app.
-Each subscription will return a unsubscription function that needs to be executed on component destruction to avoid adding multiple subscriptions to the same observer.
+Each subscription will return an unsubscription function that needs to be executed on component destruction to avoid adding multiple subscriptions to the same observer.